 Miller Bros.
-Cutlery Co. design catalogues and other primary source information (2016)
+Cutlery Co. design catalogues and historical information (2016)

 An artdesigncafe / Design Meriden resource.